Fabriciogg8/fabricio-gonzlez-guasque-3e90a/content/pages/posts/interior-designer.md

 subtitle: >-
   Interior design is “the art or process of designing the interior, often including the exterior, of a room or building”.
-excerpt: >-
-  Interior design is “the art or process of designing the interior, often including the exterior, of a room or building”.
-An interior designer is someone who coordinates and manages such projects.
-Interior design is a multifaceted profession that includes conceptual development, communicating with the stakeholders of a project and the management and execution of the design.
 date: '2010-01-01'
 thumb_img_path: images/1.jpg
 thumb_img_alt: A wooden table and white chairs